Invited by Graduate School, Shanghai Normal University, China

 Texts are always parts of other texts; there is never a pure text.

 One of the things that make typography very powerful is that it can have different meanings.
-So, with this in mind, designers can assume that the purpose of typography is capricious and always changing, such as the fluid nature of letterforms and negative spaces.
+So, with this in mind, designers can assume that the purpose of typography is inconsistent and constantly changing, such as the fluid nature of letterforms and negative spaces.
 Image-like typography (Typo-Image) is highly referential, especially today when visuals deal with creativity and re-appropriation.
 Our society has also become more communication-oriented.
 Also, it has become more critical than ever to realize that typography has the potential for meaning and interpretation.

 Workshop Assignment